opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_cluster_v3.md

 * `ignore_addons` - (Optional) Skip all cluster addons operations.

+* `kube_proxy_mode` - Service forwarding mode.
+Two modes are available:
+  * `iptables`: Traditional kube-proxy uses iptables rules to implement service load balancing.
+    In this mode, too many iptables rules will be generated when many services are deployed.
+    In addition, non-incremental updates will cause a latency and even obvious performance issues in the case of heavy service traffic.
+  * `ipvs`: Optimized kube-proxy mode with higher throughput and faster speed.
+    This mode supports incremental updates and can keep connections uninterrupted during service updates.
+    It is suitable for large-sized clusters.

 ## Attributes Reference

 All above argument parameters can be exported as attribute parameters along with attribute reference.